 The obvious candidate here is Power BI.
 The self-service analytics solution that is now dominating in that space according to Gartner (Gartner Magic Quadrant Analytics) and also confirmed in studies among FP&A professionals as the most relevant tool considered.

-In essence, both tools can perform data analysis from various datasets and present the information in tables, visual charts and graphs.
+When talking about Power BI vs Excel, both tools can perform data analysis from various datasets and present the information in tables, visual charts and graphs.

 Excel is a powerhouse when it comes to creating complex tabular reports and performing ad hoc or quick computations, thanks to its wide range of functions and expressions available.
 In contrast, Power BI’s strength lies in more extensive, interactive analytics capabilities.